TemplateMetaprogramming

 My Disclaimer

 At the end of these three posts, “Template Metaprogramming – How it All Started“, “Template Metaprogramming – How it Works” about template metaprogramming, I have to make a disclaimer.
-I don’t want that you use templates to program at compile time.
+I don’t want you to use templates to program at compile time.
 Most of the time, constexpr (C++11) or consteval (C++20 is the better choice.

 I explained template metaprogramming for two reasons.